CookieMC337/VirtualizorPHP-Laravel/README.md

 # Virtualizor API Wrapper [![Build Status](https://travis-ci.org/bennetgallein/VirtualizorPHP.svg?branch=master)](https://travis-ci.org/bennetgallein/VirtualizorPHP)
 This is a wrapper for the API for Virtualizor.
-### That client is Forked from https://github.com/bennetgallein/VirtualizorPHP.
+### That Base-client is Forked from https://github.com/bennetgallein/VirtualizorPHP.
+Code Complete Recoded.
 Documentation for this Version of the API can be found here: http://virtualizor.com/admin-api/#virtual-servers .
 Own Documentation will follow.